adap/flower/doc/source/contribute-baselines.rst

 Do you have a new federated learning paper and want to add a new baseline to Flower?
 Or do you want to add a new experiment to an already existing baseline paper?
 Great, we really appreciate your contribution.

-The goal of creating baselines is to reproduce the experiments in the paper for better comparison to new strategies, datasets, federated pipelines, and so on.
+The goal of Flower Baselines is to reproduce experiments from popular papers to accelerate researchers by enabling faster comparisons to new strategies, datasets, models, and federated pipelines in general.

 Before you start to work on a new baseline or experiment please check the `Flower Issues <https://github.com/adap/flower/issues>`_ or `Flower Pull Requests <https://github.com/adap/flower/pulls>`_ if someone else is already working on it.
 Please open a new issue if you are planning to work on a new baseline or experiment with a short description of the corresponding paper and the experiment you want to contribute.